OCA Technical Specification

 Attributes

-The "attributes" attribute maps key-value pairs where the key is the attribute name and the value is the attribute type.
+attribute maps key-value pairs where the key is the attribute name and the value is the attribute type.

 Attribute name

 An attribute name is a string that uniquely identifies an attribute within an OCA layer and is used to reference that attribute by other layers throughout the OCA bundle.
+The string can be any valid Unicode code point.

 Attribute type